On-demand

 Political wellbeing is not about mindfulness, green smoothies and day spas.
 It is about our elected leaders having the mental fitness to make the decisions that matter for their communities.

-We are a part of a growing global movement who see the urgent need to take action.
-It is our mission to bring this conversation out into the open and remove the stigma.
+We're part of a growing global movement who see the urgent need to take action.
+It is our mission to bring this conversation out into the open and be an instigator for change.

 A new way of thinking

-The Summit will be the official launch of our thought-leading Political Wellbeing Framework to support the mental wellbeing of local councillors in Australia.
-This is a practical resource to prevent burnout of our elected leaders, support their personal sustainability and ensure better outcomes for our communities.
+The Summit was the official launch of our thought-leading Political Wellbeing Framework to support the mental wellbeing of local councillors in Australia.
+Our Framework identifies eight key elements that impact a councillor’s wellbeing and leadership.
+It is a practical resource to prevent burnout of our elected leaders, support their personal sustainability and ensure better outcomes for our communities.

 Meet your hosts